GAndromidas/linuxinstaller/README.md

 - **⚡ Performance Tuning**: ZRAM, Plymouth boot screen, and system optimizations
 - **📦 Multi-Source Packages**: Pacman, AUR (via YAY), and Flatpak integration
 - **🎨 Beautiful UI**: Custom terminal interface with progress tracking and error handling
+- **🧭 Dual Bootloader Support**: Automatically detects and configures both GRUB and systemd-boot, including kernel parameters, Plymouth, and Btrfs integration
+- **🪟 Windows Dual-Boot Automation**: Detects Windows installations, copies EFI files if needed, adds Windows to the boot menu for both GRUB and systemd-boot, and sets the hardware clock for compatibility
+- **💾 NTFS Support**: Installs `ntfs-3g` automatically if Windows is detected, for seamless access to NTFS partitions

+---

+## 🧭 Bootloader & Windows Dual-Boot Support

+- **Automatic Detection**: The installer detects whether your system uses GRUB or systemd-boot.
+- **Configuration**: Sets kernel parameters, timeout, default entry, and console mode for the detected bootloader.
+- **Plymouth**: Ensures splash and Plymouth are enabled for both bootloaders.
+- **Btrfs**: If using GRUB and Btrfs, automatically installs and enables grub-btrfs for snapshot integration.
+- **Windows Dual-Boot**:
+  - Detects Windows installations.
+  - For systemd-boot: finds and copies Microsoft EFI files from the Windows EFI partition if needed, then creates a loader entry.
+  - For GRUB: enables os-prober, ensures Windows is in the boot menu.
+  - Sets the hardware clock to local time for compatibility.
+- **NTFS Support**: Installs `ntfs-3g` for NTFS access and os-prober compatibility.

 ---